History

 • 1960 - Property was acquired for the new sanctuary to be built as church membership approached 1,000

-• 1969 - The new sanctuary and organ were dedicated; extensive renovations to the chapel and the creation of the Canfield Room were possible through a gift
+• 1969 – The new sanctuary and organ were dedicated; extensive renovations to the chapel and the creation of the Canfield Room were possible through a generous legacy donation

 • 2003 - Capital campaign funds refurbished Fellowship Hall, renovated Sunday School classrooms and launched a contemporary worship service called “The Edge”

-• 2012 - A capital campaign facilitated a major renovation of the church entry, offices, and classrooms in order to better fulfill our ministries by fostering relationships and making disciples of Jesus among all generations
+• 2012 – A capital campaign facilitated a major renovation to the church entry, offices, and classrooms in order to better fulfill our mission.